datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/servicenow-api.md

 ???+ rlimit "Rate Limits"

     To prevent excessive inbound REST API requests, set rules that limit the number of inbound REST API requests processed per hour.
 You can create rules to limit requests for specific users, users with specific roles, or all users.
-You can learn more about that in the [ServiceNow](https://docs.servicenow.com/bundle/sandiego-application-development/page/integrate/inbound-rest/concept/inbound-REST-API-rate-limiting.html){target=_blank} docs.
+Learn more on the [ServiceNow documentation](https://docs.servicenow.com/bundle/sandiego-application-development/page/integrate/inbound-rest/concept/inbound-REST-API-rate-limiting.html){target=_blank} docs.

 ## How to Connect DataDistillr to ServiceNow

 To set up a data source connection for ServiceNow, you will need to have:

 - A [unique name](#name) for your data source connection to be used in queries